SLR: Automated Synthesis for Scalable Logical Reasoning: LLMs Can’t Do Induction at Scale

+\textbf{Curriculum Order Matters.} An ablation study (App.~\ref{app:sec:curriculum}) examines how curriculum order affects training performance by comparing ordered, random, and reverse progressions.
+Training with the ordered curriculum achieves the best results, confirming that structured progression supports smoother and more stable learning.

-\paragraph{Curriculum Levels Modulate Task Complexity: LLMs Break Down as Complexity Increases.} \benchmark creates a controlled gradient in logical complexity as model performance steadily declines throughout the curriculum levels (\cf Fig.~\ref{fig:teaser}, Tab.~\ref{tab:logic-benchmark}).
-Most models readily solve the \textit{basic} levels.
-However, base LLMs already struggle on the \textit{easy} tasks, solving less than half.
-Reasoning LLMs provide improved performance, though they incur substantial drops at the \textit{medium} levels.
-Only a few reasoning LLMs manage to solve more than half the \textit{medium} tasks, yet none on \textit{hard}.
+\textbf{Curriculum Levels Modulate Task Complexity: LLMs Break Down as Complexity Increases.} \benchmark creates a controlled gradient in logical complexity as model performance steadily declines throughout the curriculum levels (\cf Fig.~\ref{fig:teaser}, Tab.~\ref{tab:logic-benchmark}).
+Most models readily solve \textit{basic} levels.
+Base LLMs already falter on \textit{easy} ones, solving fewer than half.
+Reasoning LLMs perform better, yet their accuracy drops sharply at the \textit{medium} tier, and none succeed on \textit{hard}.
 This pattern is also reflected in the LRL score, empirically indicating how far each model can progress before performance collapses.

-\paragraph{Reasoning Remains Challenging; Syntax Not.} Base LLMs reliably generate syntactically valid rules, reflected in their high syntax scores (see Tab.~\ref{tab:logic-benchmark}).
-Reasoning models exhibit slightly lower scores, particularly on more complex reasoning tasks, where longer outputs can lead to invalid or missing responses.
-Nonetheless, the primary barrier to higher performance is semantic, as reflected by the gap between syntax and LRL in Tab.~\ref{tab:logic-benchmark}.
+An ablation study (App.~\ref{app:sec:synthesis_parameters}) further shows how increasing rule length or problem size, and switching from “uniform” to “LLM-guided” or “mirror” to “uniform” sampling, influences task complexity, confirming that \slr provides fine-grained control over logical complexity.

-\paragraph{Scaling Test-time Compute Improves Reasoning, but Returns Diminish and Costs Escalate.} Reasoning LLMs clearly outperform the base models; not even the best base model is able to match any of the reasoning LLMs (\cf Tab.~\ref{tab:logic-benchmark}).
-This, however, comes at a steep cost as moving from GPT-4o to \textit{o3} doubles accuracy, but considerably increases the number of completion tokens (1777\%) and thus the computational costs (1034\%).
-Moreover, scaling test-time compute on the same model also boosts overall performance, but does not guarantee higher accuracy across all tasks.
-For example, while \textit{o4-mini-high} typically outperforms \textit{o4-mini} (LRL: 12.8 vs. 12.3), it underperforms on the medium complexity tier (40\% vs. 52\%).
+\textbf{Test-time Scaling Improves Reasoning, but Returns Diminish and Costs Escalate.} Reasoning LLMs clearly outperform the base models; not even the best base model is able to match any of the reasoning LLMs (\cf Tab.~\ref{tab:logic-benchmark}).
+CoT prompting provides modest gains ($\approx5\%$, App.~\ref{app:sec:cot}).
+Further, scaling test-time computation comes at a steep cost as moving from GPT-4o to \textit{o3} doubles accuracy, but considerably increases the number of completion tokens (1777\%) and thus the computational costs (1034\%).
+Moreover, scaling test-time compute on the same model also boosts overall performance (see App.~\ref{app:sec:scaling_compute}), but does not guarantee higher accuracy across all tasks.
+E.g., while \textit{o4-mini-high} typically outperforms \textit{o4-mini} (LRL: 12.8 vs.~12.3), it underperforms on the medium tier (40\% vs.~52\%).
 This plateau effect demonstrates that, beyond a certain threshold, additional compute may yield diminishing or even negative returns.